gopinathvarad/BiteCheck/backend/migrations/README.md

 # Initialize Supabase (if not already done)
 supabase init

-# Link to your project
+# Link to your project (replace YOUR_PROJECT_REF with your actual project reference)
-supabase link --project-ref avdnwcsuekjzrqjvazpo
+supabase link --project-ref YOUR_PROJECT_REF

 # Apply migrations
 supabase db push